xebiarohan/react/7_Advance_state_management.md

 5. Using the context value
    - Import the declared context in the component
    - Now we can use 1 of 2 hooks
-     - useContext
+     - `useContext`
-     - use
+     - `use`
-   - Difference between both is that 'use' hook is a bit more flexible, we can use it in conditions like if-else
+   - Difference between both is that `use` hook is a bit more flexible, we can use it in conditions like if-else
-   - Whereas useContext hook like any other hook needs to be directly declared in the component not inside any condition
+   - Whereas `useContext` hook like any other hook needs to be directly declared in the component not inside any condition
-   - 'use' hook available from React 19 or higher
+   - `use` hook available from React 19 or higher

 ```
 import {useContext, use} from 'react';